dexter1918/Task_-Level1_Linux_Module/README.md

     <img src = "/images/img_2.png">
 - *Step 3 :*
-  * Now run `nano internsctl.1` to edit the source file.
+  * Now run `nano internsctl.1` to edit the source file in nano text editor.
 Copy and paste and following script into the source file or write it from yourself, following the conventions and syntax.

     ```shell

     ```
     ➡️ Refer to this link for man page syntax : https://unix.stackexchange.com/questions/90759/where-should-i-install-manual-pages-in-user-directory